aragon/flock/docs/Proposal guide.md

 ## 6. Organization structure

-*Under what type of organization, if any, is the team organized*
+*Under what type of organization, if any, is the team organized.*

+## 7. Due diligence materials

+*In an organized fashion, the applicant team is invited to provide links to materials that can support its Flock application.*

+*These can be links to projects, references, or any material judged relevant.*